Top 10 Game Development Companies in the Netherlands: Industry Leaders of 2026

 Codeglue is a Rotterdam-based game developer specializing in porting, mobile conversions, and arcade-style game development.
 Founded in 2001, they have a long-standing reputation for efficient, technically reliable porting work across PlayStation, Xbox, PC, and mobile platforms.
 Their studio is particularly experienced in bringing older or PC-native titles to console platforms with appropriate control and performance adaptation.

 For publishers and studios seeking cost-effective porting solutions without sacrificing technical standards, Codeglue represents a solid option among game developers in the Netherlands.
-Their two decades of longevity in the industry speak to consistent quality and reliable delivery.
+Their two decades of industry experience speak to consistent quality and reliable delivery.

 Key Highlights